Tran Quoc Pagoda - Oldest pagoda in Hanoi

 Unique Architecture of Tran Quoc Pagoda

 Walking along the slightly curved road leading to the temple, visitors would encounter Tien Duong (Front House), one among the holy trinity, overlooks West, while incense burning house and Thuong Dien (Upper House) are located further inside.
-The highlight of the precinct is the 15m tall tower called Bao Thap (Precious Stupa).
-It was built in 1998 with 11 floors.
+The highlight of the precinct is the 15m tall tower called Bao Thap (Precious Stupa), which was built in 1998 with 11 floors.
 Each floor consists of 6 domed doorways where the Amitabha Buddha statues are placed.
 On the top of the tower is a precious nine-layers stone lotus.
 Besides, Tran Quoc Pagoda is compared to a small museum of ancient worship statues and priceless antiques.
 They were carved and polished meticulously by the skillful hands of craftsmen.

 It would be a miss if not mentioning the Bodhi tree, regarded as Buddhism symbol, symmetrically with the stupa in the garden of Tran Quoc Pagoda.
 It is a gift of the former Indian President Razendia Prasat on the occasion of his visit to Hanoi in 1959.
 It is believed that this is a branch of the sacred Bodhi tree where Sakyamuni meditated to achieve enlightenment 25 centuries ago.
-Now the tree is green and is easily recognizable in accordance with the heart-shaped leaves.
+Now the tree is green and easily recognizable in accordance with the heart-shaped leaves.

 Tran Quoc Pagoda is a harmonious combination of the elegant landscape and Buddhist architecture, creating a special spiritual space.
 It is a reason why it becomes very famous and attracts many domestic and international visitors.
 Daily Mail newspaper also listed Tran Quoc Pagoda among one of the 16 most beautiful pagodas in the world.